 Google Pay lets people make payments on their phone and works with hundreds of thousands of contactless payment points worldwide.

 Security is built-in to Google Pay.
-Every transaction is tracked, a virtual account number is given to the user so card details are secure, and if the phone is lost it can be locked using Android Device Manager.
+Every transaction is tracked, a virtual account number is given to the user so that card details are secure and if the phone is lost it can be locked using Android Device Manager.

 Fine-tune your site

 Since the number of buyers using their phones to make a purchase is increasing, it is important to ensure that your site is designed to make these purchases smooth.
 Here are a few tips to make sure that buyers stay on your site to complete a purchase:

 Let people purchase as a guest

 Provide a guest checkout so that a potential customer doesn’t have to register or log in to make a purchase on your business’ mobile site or app.
 This keeps the purchase simple and short.